pabloripoll/docker-mariadb-10.11/README.md

 # Docker - MariaDB 10.11

-The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) repository to provide a start up database for local development and follow the best practices on a [cloud database](https://cloud.google.com/learn/what-is-a-cloud-database) scenario, to understand and modify by development requirements.
+The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a "ready to use" container with the basic enviroment features to deploy a [MariaDB](https://mariadb.org/) database service under a lightweight Linux image for development stage requirements.

-The connection with this container service is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0`, thus this container do not share networking or bridge configuration.
+The container configuration is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0` as [Bridge network](https://docs.docker.com/network/drivers/bridge/), thus it can be accessed through `localhost:${PORT}` by browsers but to connect with it or this with other services `${HOSTNAME}:${PORT}` will be required.

 ### Stack Details